macfim/macfim/README.md

-Currently learning web development, focusing on: Nextjs13, Node and Typescript.
+Currently learning web development, focusing on: Nextjs13, React, NodeJs and Typescript.

 <details>
 <summary>⚡️ More about my coding life</summary>